TosbackCgusBridge-Bot/CGUs-versions/Ups/Privacy Policy.md

 *   Search ups.com using the **Search box** in the upper right corner of this page
 *   Follow one of the popular links below

 Were you trying to...
-Track a Package or Freight Ship a Package Ship Freight Get a Quote Find a UPS Location Go to the ups.com Home Page Go to ups.com for another Country or Territory Customer Service
+Track a Package or Freight Ship a Package Get a Quote Find a UPS Location Go to the ups.com Home Page Go to ups.com for another Country or Territory Customer Service

 *   Help and Support Center
 *   Get Started with UPS